jrenne/CR_Rcodes/README.md

 - Some data contained in the EPA repository (aforementioned) are outputs generated from the [FaIR model (Finite-amplitude Impulse-Response)](https://docs.fairmodel.net/en/latest/); replication codes for this model are provided under the Apache License, Version 2.0.
 (These outputs are used in Figure 2 of the present paper.)
 The resulting outputs are subject to the terms of the license, which allow use, modification, and distribution accordingly.
 The full license can be reviewed [here](http://www.apache.org/licenses/).

 The present replication package includes outputs generated with the MAGICC6.0 model; these originate from [Christian Traeger큦 publicly available replication repository](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view), associated with Traeger (2023).
 In the readme file associated with the latter package, the author of the package certifies that he has legitimate access and permission to publish the data generated with the MAGICC6.0 model, which is governed by the [CC-BY-NC-SA 3.0 Unported license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
-To load these data from Traeger's package, we have made use of the (Matlab) codes present in Christian Traeger's package.
-These codes are licensed under the [CC-BY-NC 4.0 Unported license](https://creativecommons.org/licenses/by-nc/4.0/).
+To load these data from Traeger's package, we have made use of the (Matlab) codes present in Christian Traeger's package; these codes are licensed under the [CC-BY-NC 4.0 Unported license](https://creativecommons.org/licenses/by-nc/4.0/).

-In our Figure 2, the line labeled "ACE-Joos" is based on data extracted from [Christian Traeger큦 repository](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view), which utilizes inputs originally obtained from Fortunat Joos (Joos et al., 2013).
-The latter work is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
+In our Figure 2, the line labeled "ACE-Joos" is based on data extracted from [Christian Traeger큦 repository](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view), which utilizes inputs originally obtained from Joos et al. (2013); the latter work is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

 Some data used in this package, including the outputs in Figure 6, originate from the replication package of Bauer and Rudebusch (2023); these data are licensed under the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 This license effectively dedicates the data to the public domain, allowing free use, modification, and distribution without restrictions, as detailed in the full legal code.
 The data were extracted from Michael Bauer큦 [personal website](https://www.michaeldbauer.com/files/sdr/sdrs.csv) and are used here in accordance with the license terms.